 The epic scenery continued driving along the valley, though the lack of sunshine didn’t help photography from a moving car.

-Jispa (3,200m) is home to about 350 people and Hotel Ibex, what was the only hotel on the Leh-Manali Highway when the 2016 Rough Guide was published.
+Jispa (3,200m) is home to about 350 people and Hotel Ibex, the only hotel on the Leh-Manali Highway when the 2016 Rough Guide was published.
 Since then quite a number of hotel and hotels have opened, reflecting the increasingly popularity of the road, particularly with motorcyclists.

 Unfortunately the sunshine didn’t last and increasingly heavy rain set in overnight.
 We didn’t leave Jispa till after lunch the following day so it was a quiet morning.
 A trip to Shri Kalachakra Phodang Temple filled 45 minutes.